Sarvesh18/Web-App/IMAD (NPTEL)/README.md

 -------------------------------------------------------------------
 Problem Statement:
 ------------------
-**The objective was to develop Blogging Website Design with Personal Profile.**
+**The objective was to develop Attractive Website Design for Blogging with Personal Portfolios.**

 Project Link: